Credit Freeze: What is it, Types, Process, Benefits, Credit Bureaus

 • Last four digits of the SSN

 Once registered, a credit freeze can be added at any time, free of charge by the customer.
 The customer can monitor the status of the credit freeze.
 The customer can also remove or temporarily lift the credit freeze.
-Credit freeze for a minor, spouse, parent and deceased relative can also be done in TransUnion.TransUnion also allows credit freeze applications via phone or mail.
+Credit freeze for a minor, spouse, parent and deceased relative can also be done in TransUnion.
+TransUnion also allows credit freeze applications via phone or mail.
 For mail, a written request together with the name, Address, and SSN must be sent by the customer.
 The customer also needs to associate its own credit freeze application via phone or mail by nominating a 6-digit PIN.
 The 6 -digit PIN should be something that the customer will remember that others might not easily guess.
+Please verify your identity when completing these requests.

 The customer can freeze credit reports from all three credit bureaus by contacting each of them.
 Each of them allows credit freeze requests via online, phone, or mail.
 Requests via phone or mail require supplementary copies of documents for identity verification.
+You have to apply for a freeze at each bureau separately.

-Credit Freeze Affects Your Credit Score
+Does a Credit Freeze Affects Your Credit Score?

 No, a credit freeze does not hurt the credit score of the customer.
 The customer’s credit profile is also not affected by the credit freeze.
 The credit freeze does not disable other applications like: